moondance-labs/tanssi-docs/builders/tutorials/subsquid.md

 ### Common Errors {: #common-errors }

-Below are some common errors you may face building a project and how you can solve them:
+Below are some common errors you may face when building a project and how you can solve them.

 ```text
 Error response from daemon: driver failed programming external connectivity on endpoint my-awesome-squid-db-1